hashan-jay/hashan-jay/README.md

 I'm Hashan, an undergraduate in Software Engineering.

 I'm passionate about Full Stack Web and Mobile application development.
-I mainly work with Java, JavaScript, PHP, and other Web engineering languages.
+I mainly work with Java, JavaScript, PHP, SQL and other Web engineering languages.
 Also works with Python and R for Data Analytics and Machine Learning.
 As a UI/UX enthusiast, loves to code CSS and XML.